Skip to main content

 What do you need to rent a car?

 Honestly not much.
-As of right now (summer of 2019) you don’t even need an international driver’s license.
+As of right now (summer of 2019) you don’t need an international driver’s license.
 All you need is a driver’s license for your home and your passport.
 And you need to be at least 18 years old.

 Where can you pick up/drop off the car?

-You can pick up the rental car basically in every major city.
+You can pick up a rental car basically in every major city.
 We picked ours up at the bus station in Budva and dropped it back off at the bus station on Tivat.
 You can also pick up in Podgorica and Kotor.

 How long should you have the rental car for?

-You can look at my 10-day itinerary for Montenegro to give you a better idea of how long you should have the car for.
+You can look at my 10-day itinerary for Montenegro to give you a better idea of how long you should have the car.
 It will also help you get a better idea of how long you should spend in the country altogether, but I would recommend that you have the car for at least 5 days.

 Who should you rent from?

 We chose to rent from My Renta Car.
 They are a local, family-run company and they took really good care of us.
 You can let them know where you want to pick the car up from and they will come to you.
-They have options for pick up throughout the entire country.
+They have options for pickup throughout the entire country.

 They also have prices that are around 25% cheaper than anyone else in Montenegro.
 We were surprised to find out that we could book the car the day before we wanted to pick it up and only pay about 25 Euros a day ($27).